cashonz/Julia-Sets-and-the-Mandelbulb/README.md

 # Rendering 3D Julia Sets and the Mandelbulb

 ### A real time ray marched fractal renderer implementation.
-Features ability to change fractal parameters, such as input Julia set, rotation into the complex plane, coloration and levels of details in real time.
+Features ability to change fractal parameters, such as input Julia set, rotation into the complex plane, coloration, levels of details and slicing the fractal along a plane in real time.
 Also features normals based shading, along with ray marched soft shadows, and a controllable camera.

 ### Project [blog](https://cashonz.github.io/PortfolioWebsite/BlogFractal.html)